rajneel18/100_CUDA_Kernels/Day22/notes.md

 ## Convolution Forward Pass with CUDA

-This document describes the theoretical concepts behind the provided CUDA code, which implements the forward pass of a convolution operation, a fundamental building block of Convolutional Neural Networks (CNNs).

 ### Core Concepts

 *   **Convolutional Neural Networks (CNNs):** A class of neural networks specialized for processing data with a grid-like topology, such as images.
 CNNs use convolutional layers, which involve sliding a kernel over the input image to detect features.